Kufa

 Kufa (الْكُوفَة "al-Kūfah"), also spelled Kufah, is a city in Iraq, about 170 km south of Baghdad, and 10 km northeast of Najaf.
 It is located on the banks of the Euphrates River.
 The estimated population in 2003 was 110,000.
-Currently, Kufa and Najaf are joined into a single urban area that is mostly commonly known to the outside world as 'Najaf'.

 Along with Samarra, Karbala, Kadhimiya and Najaf, Kufa is one of five Iraqi cities that are of great importance to Shi'ite Muslims.
 The city was founded in 638 CE (17 Hijrah) during the reign of the second Rashidun Caliph, Umar ibn Al-Khattab, and it was the final capital of the last Rashidun Caliph, Ali ibn Abi Talib.
 Kufa was also the founding capital of the Abbasid Caliphate.
 During the Islamic Golden Age it was home to the grammarians of Kufa.
 Kufic script is named for the city.

+The Palestinian keffiyeh, also known as kufiya and worn by Arab men, originated from Kufa, and is worn today to convey diverse political sentiments.
+Due to heightened global consumer demand, most keffiyehs are now manufactured in China.